 Calling young poets!
 Art? or Politics? wants you – a series of monthly spoken word, poetry, and music events at MAP studios in London, they hope to bring all genres and ages together to share ideas that matter.
 Get in contact via Facebook or the website.

-Re-opening 2018.
-Our internship programme is now open for applications from former Foyle Young Poets of the year aged 18 or over.
-The internship programme is a fantastic opportunity for Foyle Young Poets of the Year to gain experience of working in a busy office on multiple projects and events, writing content for online platforms and […]
+Currently closed.
+Our internship programme for applications from former Foyle Young Poets of the year aged 18 or over.
+The internship programme is a fantastic opportunity for Foyle Young Poets of the Year to gain experience of working in a busy office on multiple projects and events, writing content for online platforms and administrating a […]

 A closed group on Facebook detailing opportunities for young writers 25 and under in Yorkshire and Derbyshire.